SWITZERLAND 9 Days

 • <Check the timetable> Schedules can change.

-—Check the weather conditions on the top of the mountains - Webcams - Unless the forecast calls for good weather, it would be a waste of time to venture on trails on cloudy/rainy days.
+⚠️ Check the weather conditions on the top of the mountains - Webcams - Unless the forecast calls for good weather,

-—What to wear at the top: In the summer a down jacket is probably not needed.
-A long sleeve shirt, fiber pile vest and a rain jacket should be sufficient.
-Outside on the plateau the perceived temperature will depend on the wind conditions.
+—What to wear at the top: In the summer, a down jacket is probably not needed.
+A long-sleeve shirt, a fiber pile vest, and

 You can pick up the train on all point-to-point treks.